“Sometimes you will never know the value of a moment until it becomes a memory.” Dr Seuss

 Christmas isn’t a season you naturally associate with a Muslim country and Religion certainly means many different things to this transient group of Expats.
 However, out there, surrounded by a vast and exotic natural desert environment, people of all nationalities and beliefs join together in celebration, connected by the simple tradition of a joyous Festive Season.

-There is no confusing the theme once you arrive, as the stark contrast of the bold red and white colour of Christmas pops brilliantly against the golden tones of the surrounding sands.
-Practised Carolers are there in full force so dust off the Santa hats, shake out the jackets, add a sparkle of fairy lights where you can and you will fit in straight away.
+There is no confusing theme once you arrive, as the stark contrast of the bold red and white colour of Christmas pops brilliantly against the golden tones of the surrounding sands.
+Practiced Carolers are there in full force so dust off the Santa hats, shake out the jackets, and add a sparkle of fairy lights where you can and you will fit in straight away.